Blythe House: Museum stores

+In 2015 the government announced it was selling the building and asked the museums to find a new home for their collections.
+The Science Museum will vacate the building in 2024 having moved 300,000 objects to Wroughton near Swindon.

 Architecture

 Blythe House was designed by the Office of Works under Sir Henry Tanner.
 Its overall style is Edwardian Baroque in pinkish-red brick with Portland stone dressing.
 The building is four storeys high, with attics and sub-basements, and comprises long north and south ranges which are linked by two cross-ranges.
 The original plans intended for east and west ranges to be added, forming a rectangular plan; the east range was built 1921–22, but the west range was not built.

 Until around 1925 the building had its own power station, supplying electricity to passenger and goods lifts, printing presses and more than 11,000 lamps; the chimney, centred to the south of the building, is in the style of a campanile.

 Pevsner described the building as contributing to a "curiously muddled area …its vast bulk not very convincingly dressed up with Wrenaissance trimmings."

 The walls of the main workrooms were clad in glazed bricks, rather than the usual plaster.
 These were said to "afford a good reflecting surface for light and are also to be commended for sanitary reasons."
 This may have been a retrospective justification: the Controller of the Bank was initially against the innovation as being cold and prone to condensation, and preferred plastering.
 However, the plasterers were at that time on strike, and completion of the building would have been delayed by six months if the glazed bricks were not used instead.
 He was also swayed by seeing similar bricks used in the new offices of the Prudential Assurance Company.

 Blythe House and the associated post office were listed grade II in 2004.